 A few words about RMITV

-We are also one of the founding members of the Melbourne Community Television Consortium; the not-for-profit consortium that operates the community access channel C31 in Melbourne.
-We also work to provide opportunities to members of the local community wanting to get involved in television production.
+RMITV is one of the founding members of Melbourne Community Television Consortium (MCTC).
+MCTC is the not-for-profit consortium that operates the community access channel (C31) in Melbourne.

 RMITV is governed by Student Community Television Inc. (SCT).
 As an incorporated association, SCT is able to remain a full member of MCTC.
 As an external body SCT is also eligible for various Government and community grants.
 In the past, money from grants has gone towards the purchase of equipment, such as a Sony V1P camera and Ianiro Redhead kit.

 Interested students and community members can run for election to the board of directors of Student Community Television Inc. at the Annual General Meeting.
 Keep an eye on the newsfeed for when and where this happens each year!

 RMITV has a long history of producers and practitioners moving into professional employment.
 Our alumni include Rove McManus (Roving Enterprises), Hamish and Andy (Fox FM), Shona Devlin (JTV – Triple J) and Andrew Tacon (Foxtel).
 We’ve also had crew members go on to work at the ABC, Network Ten, Videoworks, AusStage, Staging Connections and many more.

 Crewing on an RMITV production will give you invaluable skills and experience, so go on and get involved!